nogginfuel/yellow-plugin-maintenance/README.md

 How to enable maintenance status?
 ---------------------------------
-To put the entire website into maintenance status open file `system/config/config.ini` and add `Status: maintenance`.
-To use this on an individual page set `Status: maintenance` in the settings at the top of a page.
+To use this plugin open file `system/config/config.ini` and add `Status: maintenance`.
+An individual maintenance status can be defined in the settings at the top of each page.
 Leave the maintenance status until you are done performing maintenance.
 This lets visitors know why your website is unavailable.
 You can continue to edit your website in a browser and the file system.

 Example
 -------